youixentoo/XRayClassifier/README.md

 # Data:

 It *should* work with the folder containing all images as the images source, but I had no way to test this.
 If it doesn't work, download the used dataset from here: https://drive.google.com/file/d/1qqb9sBdm_cx1KBhjbLT1ZZcojXYLnsHz/view?usp=sharing If the link has expired or doesn't work, please contact me.
+Model from 4 epochs, place in the same folder as the script: https://drive.google.com/file/d/1AsNNgnZLcnl5UP8RLmyLt4izmnNoFZhS/view?usp=sharing